cloudberrydb/cloudberrydb-site/docs-contributing-guide.md

 8. Choose your forked repository's branch in the comparison, and choose the `main` branch for the `cloudberrydb/cloudberrydb-site` repository.
 9. Enter a clear and concise title for your pull request.
 In the description, explain the purpose of your changes.
 10. Click **Create pull request**.
+11. Sign the Contributor License Agreement as CLAassistent prompts.

 ## Styling